 There’s a reason that Google is considered the king of all search engines, and it’s time to give credit where credit is due.
 It’s smart enough to understand that citations that contain business names with minute differences (for example, “State Farm: Sally Jones” and “Sally Jones State Farm”) are essentially the same thing.
 If it wasn’t capable of realizing this, can you imagine the mess of duplicate listings we would all be drowning in?

 When Google triangulates the web data for a business, it uses three key points: name, address, and phone number.
-As long as the address and phone number are a clear match and the name is at least a partial match, Google understands that these citations are associated with the proper Google My Business listing.
+As long as the address and phone number are a clear match and the name is at least a partial match, Google understands that these citations are associated with the proper Google Business Profile listing.

 Myth 3: When you do NAP cleanup, be ready to work on listings across hundreds of different websites.